 The Stars of Kalulushi scored 28 goals and conceded 22 and garnered 42 points in a 2-point-for-a-win awarding system.

-Elsewhere, Soko’s brightest spot on his curriculum vitae with Kalulushi, is that he collected a runners-up medal in the 1990 Mosi Cup final when his side narrowly lost 1-0 to his future team, Dynamos, whose winning goal was scored by Linos Makwaza in the October 21, 1990 grand-finale played at Independence Stadium.
+Elsewhere, Soko’s brightest spot on his CV with Kalulushi is that he collected a runners-up medal in the 1990 Mosi Cup final when his side narrowly lost 1-0 to his future team Dynamos whose winning goal was scored by Linos Makwaza in the October 21, 1990 grand-finale played at Independence Stadium.

-Despite the short spell Soko spent at Kalulushi’s Independence Stadium, he is often mentioned in the same breath alongside some of the biggest names to have graced the team over the years.
-The likes of Abel Nonde, (the team’s all-time record goal-scorer in a single season, with 80 goals netted in the 1969 season, when the team were in the old second Division when they were relegated from the top-flight in 1968 as the basement side alongside Kabwe United), Chris Mwango-Musonda, Dave Chimfupeni, Joseph Chiyungi, Mwelwa Mupeta and the Mofya brothers – John and Danny among others.
+Despite the short spell Soko spent at Kalulushi’s Independence Stadium, he is often mentioned in the same breath alongside some of the biggest names to have graced the team over the years, the likes of Abel Nonde, (the team’s all-time record goal-scorer in a single season with 80 goals netted in the 1969 season in all competitions when the team were in the old second Division when they were relegated from the top-flight in 1968 as the basement side alongside Kabwe United), Chris Mwango-Musonda, Dave Chimfupeni, Joseph Chiyungi, Mwelwa Mupeta and the Mofya brothers – John and Danny among others.

 The men who gave Soko a rude awakening in the final that year were the trinity goal-scorers in the names of Maybin M’gaiwa, Timothy Mwitwa and Whiteson Changwe – the last two mentioned with whom he perished in the Gabon plane crash of 1993.
 All the three goals were scored inside 50 minutes of the match.

-As fate would have it, a year and two months later, Mumba, Watiyakeni, Simambe and Chansa would together perish in the Gabon plane crash together with Soko, him, a Nkana property then.
+As fate would have it, a year and two months later, Mumba, Watiyakeni, Simambe and Chansa would together perish in the Gabon plane crash together with Soko, he, a Nkana property then.